Donny Trương

 Design

-For the latest redesign of the Scalia Law School website, our goal was to focus on prospective students.
+For the 2024 redesign of the Scalia Law School website, our goal was to focus on prospective students.
 The rotating banners showcased our exceptional location, extraordinary community, and unprecedented preparation for careers.
 To help potential students get the information they need upfront, we featured three action buttons (visit, request information, apply) and highlighted our programs (Flex JD, JD, LLM, JM).
 To show our diversity and community, we spotlighted our faculty, students, administration.

 Typography